usaid-cs/yesterday-i-learned/random.md

 1. [Fake tears](https://en.wikipedia.org/wiki/Artificial_tears) typically contain some type of cellulose.
 1. Steve Ballmer (employee #30) was the first business manager hired by Gates.
 [Steve Ballmer announced Windows ME, breaking a promise made by Bill Gates in 1998 that Windows 98 would be the final consumer-oriented version of Windows to use the MS-DOS architecture.](https://en.wikipedia.org/wiki/Windows_XP)
 1. Hanoi has the same population as Hong Kong.
 [Shanghai is almost 7x more populous than Berlin](https://en.wikipedia.org/wiki/List_of_cities_proper_by_population), and almost 3x that of NYC.
-1. Despite being one of the two official languages, only 0.6% of the Macanese population speak Portuguese at home.
 1. [Wake](http://www.dictionary.com/browse/in--the--wake--of) (n.) means the line of waves left by a boat or ship.
 1. [Out of sight, out of mind](https://www.lukew.com/ff/entry.asp?1945): people don't click on things if they are hidden behind a menu or a dropdown.
 Important things ought to be visible, and ought to be [near the bottom](https://www.lukew.com/ff/entry.asp?1927) (if designing for mobile).
 1. [High car manufacturing volume accelerates the depreciation of used vehicles.](https://www.bloomberg.com/news/articles/2017-08-21/your-car-is-now-worth-less-than-you-think) Avis lost 92% of the profits failing to sell off used fleet cars.
 Recession decelerates the depreciation (or even raises the value) of used vehicles, because people keep their old vehicles, knowing they cannot afford new ones.
 But if all things are considered, why don't you think about the electric car / ridesharing revolutions more?